-Unable to find a volunteer, Roskosmos substitutes cosmonaut with deadweight
+Unable to find a volunteer, Roscosmos substitutes cosmonaut with deadweight

-Two Russian cosmonauts, along with an American astronaut, were supposed to blast-off to the International Space Station on April 20, but there’s been a change of plan.
+Two Russian cosmonauts, along with an American astronaut, were supposed to blast-off to the International Space Station (ISS) on April 20, but there’s been a change of plan.

-For some unknown reason, Roskosmos – Russia’s equivalent of NASA – decided that three Russians was one too many on board the ISS, so told one unlucky Russian cosmonaut his feet were staying firmly on the ground, Lenta.ru reports (in Russian).
+For some unknown reason, Roscosmos – Russia’s equivalent of NASA – decided that three Russians was one too many on board the ISS, so told one unlucky Russian cosmonaut his feet were staying firmly on the ground, Lenta.ru reports (in Russian).
 Apparently, a last minute replacement was sought, but to no avail.

 But what happens when the rocket has been designed to take three people?
 Exact weight measurements are crucial to a successful launch.
 Easy, load the rocket with the dead weight equivalent of the ousted cosmonaut.